nstbayless/CV1-controls/README.md

 ### Base ROM

-If you intending to use this hack with a standard Castlevania game which has no level modifications, use the standard/untagged base configurations available in the root directory of the hack distribution
+If you intending to use this hack with a standard Castlevania game which has no modifications, use the `standard` configurations. (e.g. `standard/cv1-controls-catch-vcancel.ips`).
-(e.g. `cv1-controls-catch-vcancel.ips`).

-Compatability with other hacks (see the "patches-for-other-hacks/" directory):
+Compatability with other hacks:
-- `hack`: compatible with most hacks including *Ultimate Castlevania*, *Orchestra of Despair*, *Blood Moon* and *Castlevania Retold*, *Chorus of Mysteries*, *Overflow Darkness*, *Prelude of Darkness*.
+- `other-hacks`: compatible with most hacks including *Ultimate Castlevania*, *Orchestra of Despair*, *Blood Moon* and *Castlevania Retold*, *Chorus of Mysteries*, *Overflow Darkness*, *Prelude of Darkness*.
 Most hacks are likely to be compatible with this version.
-If you're just using a graphics hack, you should use the standard patches available in the root directory instead.
+However, if you're just using a graphics hack, you should use the standard patches available in the root directory instead.
 - `thr`: compatible (only) with *The Holy Relics*.
 - `reborn`: compatible (only) with *Castlevania Reborn*.